gesquive/dispatch/README.md

   - admin@my-site.com
   - personal@anywhere.com

+defaults:
+  subject: "site message"
+  tag: "no-tag"

 ```

 Targets should be named with the `.yml` extension and be placed in the directory defined by the `--target-dir` flag.
 By default this is `/etc/dispatch/targets-enabled`.

 #### Target Auth Tokens
 Each target requires a unique Auth token so incoming messages can be routed to the correct target.
-Auth tokens can be provided by including them in the json as `auth-token` or by passing in the value as a the HTTP header `X-Auth-Token`.
+Without a unique auth tokens, messages will be routed incorrectly.

+#### Target Defaults
+Any key-values specified under the `defaults` variable will be used as the default for all incoming requests.
+Any values specified in either the payload or header will overwrite these values

+#### Request HTTP Headers
+It is possible to specify a value for a request in the HTTP headers.
+Values specified in an HTTP header will always overwrite values specified through json.
+To specify a value through HTTP headers use the prefix `X-Dispatch-` with the variable name.
+For example, if you wanted to specify the `auth-token` through a HTTP header, simply post the json with the header `X-Dispatch-Auth-Token`

+#### Request Precedence Order
+Values for requests can be specified through an http request, request header or target default.
+The application takes values in the following order:
+ - request header
+ - request payload
+ - target default

+ So a variable value specified in an http request header will always override a value specified in the payload of an http request.

 ### Environment Variables
 Optionally, instead of using a config file you can specify config entries as environment variables.
-Use the prefix "DISPATCH_" in front of the uppercased variable name.
+Use the prefix `DISPATCH_` in front of the uppercased variable name.
 For example, the config variable `smtp-server` would be the environment variable `DISPATCH_SMTP_SERVER`.

 ### Service
 This application was developed to run as a service behind a webserver such as nginx, apache, or caddy.